 This first building on campus underwent a \$8.6 million remodel between 2001-2003.
 It provides classroom and office space for the College of Business, the Job Corps Executive Management Program, the Division of Social Science, and the Division of Music.
-It also houses the office of Information Technology, the Center for Engaged Teaching and learning (CETL), and the Severson Entrepreneurship Academy.
+It also houses the office of Information Technology and the Severson Entrepreneurship Academy.
 Ann Nicole Nelson Hall provides facilities for the performing arts with seating capacity for 950.